pico2/Arianrhod/Source/sources/cpython/Doc/library/sys.rst

 .. data:: abiflags

-   On POSIX systems where Python is build with the standard ``configure`` script, this contains the ABI flags as specified by :pep:`3149`.
+   On POSIX systems where Python was built with the standard ``configure`` script, this contains the ABI flags as specified by :pep:`3149`.

    .. versionadded:: 3.2

 .. data:: argv